maxim-papusha/StereoMolGraph/README.md

 - Stereochemistry describes relative spatial arrangement.
 No absolute stereochemistry.
 - Transparent: Simple 2D visualization in IPython notebooks

-## Examples

-Explore the working example notebooks in `docs/examples/` (executed in CI).
-For rendered examples and guides, see the documentation: https://stereomolgraph.readthedocs.io

 ## RDKit interoperability notes

 - Hydrogens must be explicit for stereo-safe bidirectional conversion.